Turnlings/turnlings.github.io/_projects/napoleonic_game.md

 layout: project
 order: 6
 ---
 This is my ongoing project that is an attempt to make a Napoleonic grand strategy game, inspired by those of Paradox Interactive.
+Essentially it is me realising the vision of my A-Level coursework project, with a modern engine and all the skills I have gained since.

 ## Technologies
 - Unity